poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 ---

-Problem (From E.R. to relational schema and UML class diagram -- CAR\_INFO) +.#carinfo ~
+Problem (From ER to relational schema and UML class diagram -- CAR\_INFO) +.#carinfo ~

-    Consider the following E.R. schema for the CAR\_INFO database:
+    Consider the following ER schema for the CAR\_INFO database:

     ![](fig/er/car_info)

     Note that a car can have at most one driver, $N$ passengers, $N$ insurances, and that car insurances exist only if they are "tied up" to a car (i.e., they are weak entities, and their identifying relationship is called "Insured").

     #.
 Find the key attribute for "Car", and the partial key for "Car Insurance".
 If you cannot think of any, add a dummy attribute and make it be the key.
     #.
-Convert that E.R. diagram to a relational database schema.
+Convert that ER diagram to a relational database schema.
     #.
-Convert the E.R. diagram to a U.M.L. class diagram.
+Convert the ER diagram to a U.M.L. class diagram.
 Comparing Figure 7.16 with Figure 7.2 from your textbook should guide you.

 ---